nethmiumaya/Laravel-Roadmap/01-laravel-setup-and-project-structure/README.md

 Laracasts: Laravel From Scratch
 ## Laravel Sponsors

 We would like to extend our thanks to the following sponsors for funding Laravel development.
-If you are interested in becoming a sponsor, please visit the [Laravel Partners program](https://partners.laravel.com).
+If you are interested in becoming a sponsor, please visit the [Laravel Handwritten Note](https://drive.google.com/file/d/1ODgczkDufDJjgmlWS0pQpPOl4n_Jur7X/view?usp=sharing).

 ### Premium Partners